xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 For the tiling to make sense, we want the adjacent tiles' colors to match.
 We'll also make it so that each side of the wall has some color that again must match the tiles it's adjacent to.

-Now say we have the colors of the wall and some finite set of tile types.
+Now say we have the colors of the wall and a finite set of tile types.
 The question is: can we create a tiling that satisfies our requirements?
 Note that we can use as many tiles of each type as we want, but we cannot rotate them.

 For this example, it is pretty clear that we can.
-However, if we were to change the top side like so, it would no longer be possible, because there are no tiles with two red side.
+However, if we were to change the top side like so, it would no longer be possible, because there are no tiles with a top red side.

-What we just described is the programming model that we'll be using (TODO: text writing constants).
+What we just described is the programming model that we'll be using.
 We'll reserve the top side for input, which will be some finite sequence of colors.
-Our program will be a finite set of tile types that we can use in the tiling, plus the colors of the remaining sides of the wall.
+Our program will be a finite set of tile types and the remaining colors of the wall.
 The program will **accept** the input if there exists a valid tiling of some non-zero height, and **reject** it if there's none.

 Looking at this example, the program will accept the input, if and only if it has even length.
 It should be pretty obvious why -- we have to start with the first tile and end with the second tile.
 Now notice that the tiles switched roles and we can again place the first and the second like so.
 Since we're always forced to add tiles by twos for the middle colors to match, the input length must be even, else the tilling cannot exist.

 Another, slightly more advanced example is this one, where the program accepts the input, if and only if the number of ones is divisible by three.
-The idea is to count, how many ones we've seen when tiling from the left.
-When counting, we'll loop back to 0 when the count reaches 3, because we're only intereseted in the remainder after division.
+The idea is to count how many ones we've seen when tiling from the left.
+When counting, we'll loop back to 0 when the count reaches 3, because we're only interested in the remainder after division.

 The tiles are divided into two groups: when the input contains a zero, we carry over the number of threes we've seen.
 When it contains a one, we increment.